 - Share impact.
 Corporate social responsibility programs and service-learning initiatives need to know their volunteers’ impact.
 Do you have a system for creating impact reports for each partner quickly?
 A volunteer management system can track data specific to each partner and produce compelling reports that keep them engaged.

 Don't forget your free Volunteer Program Planning Checklist!

 6. Go Hybrid

 Some volunteers may not be ready to fully commit to in-person volunteering and events, while others are eager to return.
-Flexibility is critical when the months ahead still feel uncertain.
-Why not accommodate remote and onsite volunteers?
+Make sure you can accommodate remote and onsite volunteers.